 Anything on mythology/paganism/heathenism.
 I'm just into the stories/imagery.

-Crime fiction, Philip K. Dick, world history, nything about lucid dreaming, comics, manga, books on art, true crime(mostly about the mob.
+Psychology, Crime fiction, Philip K. Dick, world history, anything about lucid dreaming, comics, manga, books on art.

-(B) Many.
-Here are just a few examples:
+(B) Too many to list currently.
+Will revise this soon.
+Here are just a few genres:

 Shows I'm really into include:

-Vice Principals, American Horror Story, Scream Queens, South Park, Moonbeam City, Rick and Morty, Bojack Horseman, Red Dwarf, SNL(which has recently regained some of its long-absent spirit,) Rake, Fargo, Silicon Valley, Cheers, True Detective, Banshee, Kaiji, Blake's 7, Lexx, Farscape, Monster, One Piece, Freaks and Geeks, Skins, An Idiot Abroad, True Blood, Twin Peaks, Curb Your Enthusiasm, Justified, Community, Orange is the New Black, Trailer Park Boys, Luther, Pushing Daisies, Weeds, Life on Mars/Ashes to Ashes saga, Doctor Who(in the original run and this one, especially when Russell T. Davies doesn't write the episode,) Fringe, The Drunken Peasants Podcast, ...and Miami FUCKING Vice.
-Best show Giancarlo Esposito's ever been in.
+Patriot, Schitt's Creek, Sneaky Pete, Mozart in the Jungle, You're the Worst, Red Oaks, Goliath, Vice Principals, Scream Queens, South Park, Red Dwarf, Rake, Fargo, Silicon Valley, Cheers, True Detective, Banshee, Kaiji, Blake's 7, Lexx, Farscape, Monster, One Piece, Freaks and Geeks, Skins, An Idiot Abroad, True Blood, Twin Peaks, Curb Your Enthusiasm, Justified, Community, Orange is the New Black, Orphan Black, Trailer Park Boys, Luther, Pushing Daisies, Weeds, Life on Mars/Ashes to Ashes saga, Doctor Who(in the original run and this one, especially when Russell T. Davies doesn't write the episode,) The Drunken Peasants Podcast...and Miami FUCKING Vice.
+Best show Giancarlo Esposito's ever had a role in.
 Yep.
 I said it.